NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_ranged_attacks.md

 | **Target Next Actor**            | Redirects the projectile toward a selected target.                      |
 | **Target Next Actor and Homing** | Redirects the projectile and enables homing toward the selected target. |

-The Bounce Component does not own exhaustion policy.
-If a projectile should expire after a certain bounce condition, that should be handled by the exhaustion component or by a custom component.
+The Bounce Behavior does not own exhaustion policy.
+If a projectile should expire after a certain bounce condition, that should be handled by the exhaustion behavior or by a custom behavior.

-### Exhaustion Component
+### Exhaustion Behavior

-An **Exhaustion Component** decides when a projectile should stop being active.
+An **Exhaustion Behavior** decides when a projectile should stop being active.

 Exhaustion is different from deactivation.
 Exhaustion means the projectile stops acting as a gameplay projectile: movement can stop, collision can be disabled, and exhaustion events can trigger final effects.
 Deactivation is used for pool cleanup